victorvang45/homelab/active-directory/README.md

 # Active Directory
 ## Objective
-The purpose of this lab is to practice Active Directory Basics.
+The purpose of this lab is to set up and configure Active Directory Domain Services, practice user and group management, delegate permissions, and enforce Group Policy in a virtualized environment.

 ## Environment
 - VirtualBox